ExpressionEngine/ExpressionEngine-User-Guide/docs/development/modernizing-existing-add-ons.md

 The ExpressionEngine 7.2 release brought a new add-on development approach, which generates the majority of the add-on's needed files and structure.
 It also brings additional organization to how add-ons are developed.

 NOTE: These changes do NOT break existing add-ons.
 The old development methodologies will still work.
+However once these changes are made the add-on will require ExpressionEngine 7.2+.

 The idea of an add-on _being_ a "plugin", "module", "extension", "fieldtype", etc. is no longer accurate.
 Instead, an add-on can include features such as template tags, actions, fieldtypes, or extensions.